 TURTLE SIGHTINGS & ENCOUNTERS

-iNaturalist – This Canada-wide citizen science program is a community-based tool.
-Your observations will be vetted by researchers, experts and other citizen scientists.
-Submit your species at risk observations to iNaturalist by clicking the ‘add observations button’ on the project home page. https://www.inaturalist.org/
+iNaturalist: This Canada-wide citizen science program is a community-based tool.
+Your observations will be vetted by researchers, experts, and other citizen scientists.
+Submit your species at risk observations to iNaturalist by clicking the 'add observations button' on the project home page. https://www.inaturalist.org/

-Natural Heritage Information Centre (NHIC) – Submit your species at risk observations to the ‘NHIC’ project at https://www.ontario.ca/page/report-rare-species-animals-and-plants
+Natural Heritage Information Centre (NHIC): Submit your species at risk observations to the 'NHIC' project at https://www.ontario.ca/page/report-rare-species-animals-and-plants

-To report a single sighting use the Natural Heritage Information Centre (NHIC) Observation Reporting Form at https://engage.ontario.ca/en/content/natural-heritage-information-centre-nhic-observation-reporting-form If you prefer to compile your records in a spreadsheet, email it to the Natural Heritage Information Centre.
+To report a single sighting, use the Natural Heritage Information Centre (NHIC) Observation Reporting Form at https://engage.ontario.ca/en/content/natural-heritage-information-centre-nhic-observation-reporting-form.
+If you prefer to compile your records in a spreadsheet, email it to the Natural Heritage Information Centre.

-Road Warrior Program - Eco-Kare International has launched the 'Road Warrior Program.'
-Eco-Kare translates the data submitted for decision-makers to aid in planning, designing and monitoring for solutions that reduce the negative impacts of roads on wildlife.
+Road Warrior Program: Eco-Kare International has launched the Road Warrior Program.
+Eco-Kare translates the data submitted for decision-makers to aid in planning, designing, and monitoring solutions that reduce the negative impacts of roads on wildlife.

 TURTLES ADMITTED TO TURTLE HOSPITAL

-A point to mention that some people may not be aware of is that if you find an injured turtle and the turtle is admitted to the Ontario Turtle Conservation Centre (OTCC) you ‘do not need to report that turtle’ to a citizen science programs such as iNaturalist, Ontario Turtle Tally, NHIC or Turtle Guardians.
+A point to mention that some people may not be aware of is that if you find an injured turtle and the turtle is admitted to the Ontario Turtle Conservation Centre (OTCC), you 'do not need to report that turtle' to a citizen science programs such as iNaturalist, Ontario Turtle Tally, NHIC or Turtle Guardians.
 The OTCC officially reports every turtle admitted to the Natural Heritage Information Centre (NHIC).
-If you do report the turtle encounter/sighting this would in fact be a duplicate reported sighting and contributes to skewing data for the year and regions turtles are located.
+The OTCC plays a crucial role in turtle conservation by providing medical care to injured turtles and reporting their admissions to the NHIC.
+If you report the turtle encounter/sighting, this would be a duplicate reported sighting and contribute to skewing data for the year and regions where turtles are located.

 Reporting turtle sightings is an important contribution to species recovery efforts.
 Photo: Brtthome